picodata/genin/README.md

 ## About
 Genin is an inventory generator for Ansible Cartridge.
-It provides a command-line tool that allows quick creation of inventory for clusters of any size.
+It provides a command-line tool that allows quick inventory creation for clusters of any size.
 For example, an inventory file for a cluster of 50 instances can easily be of thousand lines or more.
 Any slight change of the configuration, eg. adding a new configuration option for all storages, means a lot of manual routine and increases the risk of improper or incomplete configuration.
 Genin  allows you to stay confident while maintaining the configuration file and steer clear of inaccuracies and human errors.
-Genin is the tool that will help you very quickly change the configuration to a new one.
+Genin is the tool that will help you very quickly roll out cluster configuration updates.

 ## Installation

 Download and unzip the archive for the desired architecture.

-#### RHEL, Fedora, Rockylinux
+#### RHEL, CentOS, Rockylinux, Fedora
-Target distribution RHEL, Fedora, Rockylinux has two installation methods.
+There are two installation methods supported for RRHEL, CentOS, Rockylinux and Fedora.

 1. Installation using the package manager.

-Call this command with sudo rights:
+Copy and paste the following command into your terminal window:
 ```shell
 sudo bash -c 'cat <<\EOF >> /etc/yum.repos.d/picotools.repo
 [picodata.io]